cyhap/beginner_tutorials/README.md

 as listed above.
 If running using another namespace, such as the "private" whic is the namespace used by default when running using roslaunch without a desiredNS parameter, the service name must also include that namespace.
 In the case of this example the service would be "/private/change_base_str" instead.
 Consider using rosservice list to view the available services.

+## Inspecting TF Frames.
+ The tf frames are only present from world frame to the talk frame as assigned.
+The tf graph is provided in the results/week11_HW_results directory in frames.pdf.
+To inspect the tf frames while the nodes are running one may run the talker node individually or have it running in the collection of nodes that run using roslaunch.
+See above sections for instructions on both of those operations.